DocsDevelopersClaude Code

 The 6 RootCX Skills

-Skills are curated knowledge modules that guide Claude Code when writing RootCX applications.
-They are loaded automatically by the plugin and activated contextually -- Claude Code uses the right skill at the right time.
+Skills are knowledge modules that guide Claude Code when writing RootCX applications.
+They load automatically and activate contextually.

 rootcx-manifest -- Data Contract & RBAC